roboticsmgci/main/guides/git-github/code-upload.md

     - Make sure you have an informative message
 4. Run `git push`

 This part is a simplified tutorial.
 There are many more commands and components you should know.
-Please research and experiment the following:
+Please research, experiment, and make sure you completely understand the following:
  - `.gitignore` file
  - Branching and forking
  - Pull requests and GitHub issues